 How to properly prepare a request for accommodation

 When you request an accommodation, it is important to express your medical needs for such an accommodation.
-You do not have to go into specific detail if you don’t want, but it is important to communicate your medical need.
+You do not have to go into specific detail if you don’t want to, but it is important to communicate your medical needs.
 Here are a few examples of well-worded requests:

 - Example 1: “I’m having trouble getting to work at my scheduled time because of my medical treatments”

 - Example 2: “I need 6 weeks off to receive treatment for a back problem”

 - Example 3: “I’m having trouble getting to work on time because I am taking the bus with my wheelchair.
 Can my 9-hour day start at 9:30 AM?”

 In each of these requests, the employee is expressing a specific medical need for an accommodation, when talking with their employer about their reasonable accommodations.

 However, asking for a new chair because your current chair is uncomfortable is not specific enough.
 For starters, it does not express a medical need.
 However, asking for a new chair because your current chair aggravates back or hip problems, would likely fit as a reasonable request.
 Asking for lowered job expectations is also not a reasonable request, as it pertains to essential job functions.